James-Yu/LaTeX-Workshop/README.md

   - `%document%`: Name of the current active file in VS Code.
 - `latex-workshop.compile_on_save`: Whether LaTeX Workshop should compile the current active LaTeX file on save.
 - `latex-workshop.main_document`: The relative path to the main document for LaTeX project.
 Auto-detection enabled with `null`.
+- `latex-workshop.log_level`: Define the LaTeX log parser output level.
+Available levels: `all` for all log entries, `warning` for warnings and errors, `error` for errors only.

 ## Contributing